bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

         });
     }
 ```
-In the server start function, the given socket address is bound using the Tokio
+In the `start` function, the given socket address is bound using the Tokio
 `TcpListener`.
 We then enter an infinite loop and accept any incoming socket
 connection.
 This blocks execution while it waits for a connection to come in.
 Now the server is on and waiting for clients to join.